ellielle/gw2-wiki-dark/README.md

 The addon can be [downloaded from its extension page](https://addons.mozilla.org/en-US/firefox/addon/gw2-wiki-dark-mode/).

-Alternatively, you can download the most recent file from the [Releases](INSERT URL) page.
+Alternatively, you can download the most recent file from the [Releases](https://github.com/ellielle/gw2-wiki-dark/releases) page.
 Install it by going to `about:addons`, clicking the cog in the upper right of the screen, and selecting `Install Add-On From File`.

 ## Chrome

 > Note: The Chrome extension isn't available on the store yet.

-> The Chrome version of 0.3.0 is not available yet

 <details>
 <summary>If you want to install and use anyway:</summary>